li000592/Astechnic/README.md

 ## Technologies Used/ Tested

-Before you begin, ensure that you have the following tools installed:

 - **React**: JavaScript library for building user interfaces
 - **React Router**: For routing and navigation between pages
 - **Vite**: Fast front-end build tool for development